Healthcare & Telehealth SMS Compliance Solution

 ⚕️ Medical Terminology Filtering

-Carriers apply heightened scrutiny to healthcare content due to spam and phishing risk.
+Carriers apply heightened scrutiny to healthcare content due to spam and phishing risk associated with medical terminology.
 Messages containing prescription details, lab results, or appointment links face deliverability challenges when carriers detect patterns resembling fraudulent healthcare communications.

 📋 Dual-Consent Architecture